tretbar/check_mk/README.md

 ## vnx_lun_perf.sh

 A Nagios script to report performance of VNX LUNs.
 Configure in WATO as classical check for the array (not SP), one per LUN.
 Configure SP IP addresses inside script.
 Needs naviseccli.

+## mk_vdp.sh ##

+A small script that allows monitoring of VMware Data Protection Jobs.
+Runs on VDP Appliance.